neo4j/neo4j/community/src/main/distribution/text/README.txt

 ----------

-${server.fullname} runs as a server application, exposing a Web-based management interface and RESTful endpoints for data access, along with logging and JMX
+${server.fullname} runs as a server application, exposing a Web-based management interface and RESTful endpoints for data access, along with logging and JMX.

 Here in the installation directory, you'll find: